sksunkai0505/KaiSun0505.github.io/research.md

 **Optimal Scheduling of Physicians and Certified Registered Nurses**, at UTSA and UTHealthSA;
-- Developed data-driven scheduling and analytics framework with novel mixed- integer multi-objective programming formulation and solution methods to sup- port clinical operations and strategic decisions,
+- Developed data-driven scheduling and analytics framework with novel mixed- integer multi-objective programming formulation and solution methods to support clinical operations and strategic decisions,
 - Embedded in the Department of Anesthesiology, working hand-in-hand with the front-line clinicians and administrators from UTHealthSA,
-- The developed framework has been implemented and deployed for anesthesi- ology scheduling and operational analysis with more than 200 providers.
+- The developed framework has been implemented and deployed for anesthesiology scheduling and operational analysis with more than 200 providers.
 This improved physician schedule satisfaction from 3.13/5 to 3.47/5, and relieved at least 82% of scheduling burdens on departmental leaders.